An explanation of Mondrian's oeuvre by Michael Sciam

 An abstract “landscape”

-This common basic structure of all things becomes the “landscape” to paint.
-This “landscape” goes from the intimate common structure of things (microcosm) to the infinite richness of what we see around us which is the result of endless combinations of the same basic elements of that common structure.
+The “landscape” we should be concerned with today goes from the intimate common structure of things (microcosm) to what we see around us (our sense of nature), up to the unreachable infinite macrocosm our planet is part of.
+What is all of this if not the result of endless combinations of the same basic elements.

-To make just one example of what I mean by “landscape”, let us consider a composition Mondrian painted in 1919: It consists of basic elements such as same size rectangles which generate a regular and symmetrical layout in terms of form that is transformed by the alternation of the three primary colors into an asymmetric whole of highly variable appearance:
+To make just one example of what I mean by “landscape we should be concerned with today”, let us consider a composition Mondrian painted in 1919: It consists of basic elements such as same size rectangles which generate a regular and symmetrical layout in terms of form that is transformed by the alternation of the three primary colors into an asymmetric whole of highly variable appearance:

 Checkerboard Composition with Light Colors, 1919

-True abstract painting means translating the ever changing multiplicity of nature and human existence into the two real and concrete dimensions of the pictorial surface.
+True abstract painting means translating the multiplicity and mutability of nature and human existence into the two real and concrete dimensions of the pictorial surface.
 Living in such a complex reality as we do today, abstracting is essential in order to tune in to the substance of things again.

 A broader spectrum of reality